Summer Summer site reservations@peakretreats.co.uk Email us Shortlist View Shortlist Client area Client area

 We also have the brand new En-Route Escapes - a great way to elevate your trip whilst enjoying the beautiful wine regions that France have to offer!

 Last but certainly not least, Disneyland Paris - a family favourite.
 Two Disney Parks offer attractions for all ages, with something for everyone; Disneyland Park and Walt Disney Studios Park offer enchanting entertainment for all ages.
 The park receives around 14 million visitors a year, with people meeting characters and enjoying the magical atmosphere.
-Around an hour outside Paris, it's a short detour on your way back to the Eurotunnel terminal.
+Around an hour outside Paris, it's a short detour on your way back to the Eurotunnel LeShuttle terminal.

 Peak Retreats has been at the forefront of [the self-catered, self-drive] revolution.
 Its properties across France have shattered misconceptions about apartment accommodation, with five-star facilities, including spas and swimming pools, and spacious living spaces the new norm.